 Coaching is one of the key components of managing modern employees.
-Nowadays, most people don’t just want to turn up to work and complete their daily tasks: they’re interested in both their personal and career development, and expect their managers to align with this and help bring them to the next level.
-Coaching your employees and helping them progress is the mark of a successful manager, and one that team members are highly grateful for.
-We take you through the top 5 ways to coach your team to success, and become a great leader yourself as you do so.
+With the fast pace of industry changes and the almost monthly need for new skills, it’s essential that you help your team learn and grow regularly.
+Bersin by Deloitte estimates that today’s skills only have a life of 2 ½ to 5 years.
+Not only is this needed from a business perspective, today’s employees don’t just want to turn up to work and complete their daily tasks.
+Two-thirds of millennials expect their managers to help bring them to the next level by providing development opportunities.
+Coaching your employees and helping them progress is the mark of a successful leader.
+Here we’ll take you through the top 5 ways to coach your team to success and become a great leader in the process.

 Feedback is key

 It’s impossible for people to develop without feedback.
 If your team aren’t aware of what they can improve, it doesn’t allow them to change or really build upon what’s going well.
 Providing effective, real-time feedback is the most important element to becoming a great coach.
 It’s not only important to be timely with your constructive feedback, but also in recognizing and celebrating achievements.